apache/sedona/docs/tutorial/sql.md

 ## Transform the Coordinate Reference System

-GeoSpark doesn't control the coordinate unit (degree-based or meter-based) of all geometries in a Geometyr column.
-The unit of all related distances in GeoSparkSQL is same as the unit of all geometries in a Geometyr column.
+GeoSpark doesn't control the coordinate unit (degree-based or meter-based) of all geometries in a Geometry column.
+The unit of all related distances in GeoSparkSQL is same as the unit of all geometries in a Geometry column.

 To convert Coordinate Reference System of the Geometry column created before, use the following code: